- 1. Edit Video+

 2. One the right corner of the interface, choose the output file type.
 You can choose from several file extensions like avi, mp4 etc.

-3. Once you are sure about your input and output, click on the convert button at the bottom of the screen.
+3. Once you are sure about your input and output, click on the Convert or Start All button at the bottom of the screen.

 Solution 3: SFC scans for finding out the errors